-What intention should we have when we sit in the Sukkah?
+What intention should we have when we sit in the sukkah?

 And that means the following.
 When I took your forefathers out of Egypt they were more secure and more safe than any subsequent time in our history.
 Pay attention – during the 40 years in the wilderness they were more secure against foreign enemies than any subsequent time in our history.
-In the wilderness, where they had no fortifications, they were safer than any other time.
+In the wilderness, where they had no fortifications, they were safer than any other time!
 They lived in open camp and were vulnerable to attack from anyone.
-And all the nations knew that they were carrying all the wealth of Mitzraim.
+And all the nations knew that they were carrying all the wealth of Mitzrayim.
 And yet they weren’t attacked.
 Moshe Rabeinu never lost a battle.
 Their camp was invulnerable because there was a Sukkah overhead.
-And that was the Ananei Kavod, the Clouds of the Presence of Hashem, the Clouds of Glory that were protecting them.
+And that was the Ananei Kavod, the Clouds of Glory, the Clouds of the Presence of Hashem, that were protecting them.

 And that’s what the sukkah that we sit in symbolizes.
 We sit in the sukkah under the schach and we say, “This sukkah is a pretty flimsy protection.
 There’s no roof of masonry.
 There’s no iron door.
 There’s nothing.”
 And yet, that flimsy sukkah overhead, represents the idea that it is Hashem who is protecting our nation throughout all the generations.
 So even though you may live in your brick house all year long and you bolt your doors every night – and you should bolt your doors every night – sitting in the sukkah for seven days teaches us that our brick walls and our iron doors are all just imagination.
 Because really it is only Hakodosh Boruch Hu who is protecting us.